SymfonyCasts/vue/sfcasts/ep1/await.md

 `products` data has 12 items in it!

 So... let's celebrate and *use* this data!
 Up in the template, remove that pesky TODO.
-In our design, this `div` is meant to hold each product.
+In our design, we need to have one of these divs for each product.
 Break it into multiple lines and then loop with `v-for="product in products"`.
 And every time we use `v-for`, we need to add a `key` attribute set to some unique, non-changing key for each item.